taraponglab/meta-activelearning/README.md

 ```
 This script separates the remaining pool data into a new folder for the next iteration.

-🔁 Repeat the steps above for each active learning iteration until the desired number of compounds or performance is achieved.
+Repeat the steps above for each active learning iteration until the desired number of compounds or performance is achieved.

-### Reproducing Results
+### 🔁 Reproducing Results
 To reproduce the results reported in the paper:

-1. Follow the setup and data preprocessing steps.
+1. Follow the requirements and data preprocessing steps.

 2. Run the training and evaluation scripts in sequence as described above.